ob7/devdocs/guides/v2.0/extension-dev-guide/bk-extension-dev-guide.md

 ##{{page.menu_title}}

 This guide contains information for developers who want to extend, or customize, any of the components in the Magento application.
-That includes building a new component from to extend Magento functionality.
+That includes building a new component to extend Magento functionality.
 This guide is also for those who want to create components for Magento Marketplace, although it does not cover the publishing process.

 ##Magento components